what makes dogs itch other than fleas

-As a vet, if you're presented with an itchy dog there are two ways of approaching the itch.
-You can either just treat the itch, but the much more appropriate approach is to look at what's causing the itch.
 Skin can do two major things when it's unhappy; it can become red and inflamed or it can get itchy.
 If you just make the itch go away, it might come straight back again because we don't know what's causing it.

-There are three things that tend to make dogs chew or scratch their skin; parasites, allergies and infections.
 That in itself is quite reassuring.
 There are potentially 100s of things, but you can essentially categorise them into these three main groups.

 1. Parasites - fleas and mange mites